Agentic AI-assisted coding offers a unique opportunity to instill epistemic grounding during software development: Draft proteomics epistemic grounding document

 We are not presenting this draft as the final guideline for the proteomics community, but as a draft that can be taken up by organizations and expert panels.
 For instance, in our example proteomics\_GROUNDING.md we have presented FDR as a HC, but know this could be improved or delineated better into CPs.
 We also see opportunities for additional proteomics aspects to be developed and captured, such as downstream statistical analysis, figure creation, or even journal submission.
+In practice, we envision governance through versioned GitHub releases with semantic versioning, DOI-tagged snapshots, and issue-based community refinement, potentially coordinated with existing bodies such as HUPO-PSI.
 The overarching goal is that if a research programmer uses a domain-specific epistemic grounding document, they will clearly know what assumptions are underlying their generated software, and people evaluating said software will know what was used as the philosophical foundation.
 Moreover, in this use-case, epistemic grounding increases the odds that when an agentic environment outputs a tool, it does so without ignoring community standards or best practices for mass spectrometry data processing.

 To ensure portability, GROUNDING.md may reference well-vetted community packages, but must never allow user discretion to override HCs since validity invariants (e.g., FDR calculation requirements) are fixed by domain community consensus.
 The built-in testing, provenance, and QC in GROUNDING.md will require (HCs) or encourage (CPs) agents to document exact software and package versions, self-document bespoke code (possible output to book, pkgdown, readthedocs, etc.), self-document the version of GROUNDING.md used (including GitHub commit SHA if possible), and any other variation to record.
 Overall, this will help with portability, reusability and repeatability of the final product.
 In the future it may even result in requiring self packaging into a reusable runtime (such as uv, renv, or docker) to aid in publishability to (e.g., HuggingFace).
 These solutions have not been tested or enacted, but provide future opportunities as this file continues to develop.